Jump to:

 Cutting Edge/Emerging and Unique Concepts and Practice

-2. Immune checkpoint inhibitors including PD-1 inhibitors are being tested and used as part of breast cancer treatment.33
+• Immune checkpoint inhibitors including cyclin-dependent kinase (CDK)-4/6 inhibitors are being tested and used as part of breast cancer treatment.41

-3. Five sub-types of breast cancer have been identified.
+• Different sub-types of breast cancer continue to be identified and classified.
 Each sub-type has a distinct response to chemotherapy.
 The future will focus on the individualization of treatment for breast cancer based the genetic sub-type present.

-9. Circulating tumor cells and circulating tumor DNA levels may be used to predict outcomes for women with metastatic breast cancer.29
+• Circulating tumor cells and circulating tumor DNA levels may be used to predict outcomes for women with metastatic breast cancer.46

 Further study on accurate and appropriate screening for breast cancer needs to be completed as recommendations for screening continue to vary.
 Studies on the timing and dose of exercise (including weight bearing, resistance, and range of motion exercises) for treatment of neuromuscular and lymphovascular disorders should also be executed.
 The role of cytokines and human growth factors in the growth and treatment of breast cancer as well as the healing of musculoskeletal tissues after breast cancer treatment should be explored further.
-For example, increased IGF-1 may be associated with poorer outcome in breast cancer patients, but improved bone density and muscle strength in breast cancer survivors.
-Since IGF-1 may be the mechanism by which platelet rich plasma is effective in tendinopathy treatment, further exploration of regenerative therapies may prove interesting.
+In a similar manner, it is important to elucidate some of the relationship between newer targeted systemic breast cancer therapies, and side effects such as myositis and polyarthritis, to develop a pathophysiologic understanding.

 References